MOSAIC Community Clinic

 Public Transport

-The nearest SkyTrain station is Edmonds Station, which is a pleasant 17-minute walk away.
-If you prefer, buses 119, 006, or 133 stop right outside Edmonds Healthy Communities in Burnaby.
+The nearest SkyTrain station is Edmonds Station, a pleasant 17-minute walk away.
+If you prefer, bus 106 (New West Station) stops right outside Edmonds Healthy Communities in Burnaby.
+Buses 119 (Metrotown Station) and 133 (Holdom Station) stop at Walker & Kingsway (in front of WorkBC), requiring a short walk down Edmonds to Linden

 FAQ